theironyard/homework/doc/guides/assignment.md

 ## Keeping files *out* of your assignment

-Use a `.gitignore` file to keep stuff out of your assignment.

-By default, the following paths and files are ignored, so there's no need to add them to `.gitignore` explicitly:
+It is highly recommended that certain files are ignored from the assignments repositories by adding them to `.gitignore`.

 * `.*.swp`
 * `._*`
 * `.DS_Store`
-* `.git`
+* `.git` (but not `/.git`, obviously)
 * `.hg`
 * `.lock-wscript`
 * `.svn`